Orlando Firearm Possession by a Felon Defense Attorney

 If the government can illustrate that a convicted felon had possession of a firearm, a mandatory 3-year minimum sentence may apply but the felon has to actually possess the firearm.
 In the event that the firearm was jointly possessed at the time, the mandatory minimum will not apply.
 However, law enforcement may often decide to pursue another charge known as possession of ammunition as a convicted felon.
 This too can have significant consequences for your future if you are not careful.

-What You Have to Know About How the Prosecution Views Convicted Felon Weapon Possession
+How the Prosecution Views Convicted Felon Weapon Possession

 This is just as serious as any other firearm charge if you are a convicted felon.
 In some cases, the state may attempt to charge someone with multiple and separate charges for the ammunition and the firearm to increase their chances of being able to convict a person on one or both.
 In the event that a convicted felon is found with multiple guns, multiple counts of possession of a firearm as a convicted felon may apply.
 This is usually because the state pursues this as one count for firearm.